apache/airflow/docs/usage-cli.rst

 When using bash (or ``zsh``) as your shell, ``airflow`` can use `argcomplete <https://argcomplete.readthedocs.io/>`_ for auto-completion.

-For `global activation <https://github.com/kislyuk/argcomplete#activating-global-completion>`_ of all argcomplete enabled python applications run:
+For `global activation <https://github.com/kislyuk/argcomplete#activating-global-completion>`_ of all argcomplete enabled Python applications run:

 .. code-block:: bash